EddieBenn/Demo-Credit/README.md

 [Demo-Credit-Url](https://edidiong-ndaobong-lendsqr-be-test.onrender.com)

 ## Project Overview
-Demo Credit is a RESTful API built using **Node.js**, **NestJS**, **Knex.js**, and **Objection.js** for managing a fintech platform.
-The API allows users to register, create accounts, fund accounts via Paystack API, withdraw from accounts, and transfer funds to other users.
-It also includes an authentication module (JWT) for managing user authentication and authorization.
-The backend integrates image uploading via Cloudinary during customer creation and supports basic CRUD operations for users, accounts, transactions, and location counters.
-Swagger is integrated for easy API testing.
-Add `/documentationView` to the base URL to access the Swagger documentation.
+Demo Credit is a financial technology platform built using **Node.js**, **NestJS**, **Knex.js**, and **Objection.js**.
+It provides a RESTful API that allows users to register, create accounts, fund their accounts via the Paystack API, withdraw from accounts, and transfer funds to other users.
+The platform features a JWT-based authentication module for managing user authentication and authorization.
+It integrates Cloudinary for image uploads during customer creation and supports basic CRUD operations for users, accounts, transactions, and location counters.
+Swagger is integrated for easy API testing and documentation access.
+You can view the Swagger documentation by adding `/documentationView` to the base URL.

 ## Features
 - **User Authentication**: Register, login, reset password, and verify emails via OTP.